John F. Kennedy High School (New York City): History

 Prior to the 20th century, the site of John F. Kennedy High School was part of the course of Spuyten Duyvil Creek which separated Manhattan and the Bronx, while Marble Hill was geographically part of Manhattan.
 Tibbett Avenue was originally the right-of-way of Tibbetts Brook, which merged with the creek at approximately West 230th Street.
 In 1895, the Harlem River Ship Canal was dug between Marble Hill and the rest of Manhattan, and in 1914 the original creek routing was filled in.
 The land was later used as a freight spur called Kingsbridge Yard by the New York Central Railroad, as part of the Spuyten Duyvil and Port Morris Railroad.

 In the mid-1960s, the city proposed to construct John F. Kennedy High School; Harry S. Truman High School, Herbert H. Lehman High School and Adlai E. Stevenson High School in eastern Bronx; South Shore High School in Brooklyn; and August Martin High School in Queens.
 Both Kennedy and Truman High Schools were planned as "educational parks", containing multiple schools in park settings, and integrating students from multiple areas and backgrounds to stave off de facto segregation within the school system.
 The Kennedy park would include two middle schools and other academic institutions including a planetarium, museum, and weather station, as well as a community center.
-The high school and park were named after President John F. Kennedy, who resided in nearby Riverdale during his youth.
+The high school and park were named after President John F. Kennedy, who had resided in nearby Riverdale during his youth.
 The school was designed to serve students in the Northwest Bronx and Upper Manhattan, relieving overcrowding at DeWitt Clinton High School and George Washington High School.
 After several delays, the site was acquired by the city via condemnation in 1968, and construction began in 1969.
 The school opened on September 11, 1972, along with Lehman High School and Tottenville High School in Staten Island.
 The adjacent middle schools were completed at a later date.